mgtm98/pcie5_phy/README.md

 # pcie5_phy
-PCIE 5.0 Graduation project (Verification Team) under supervision of Mentor Graphics
+PCIE 5.0 Graduation project (Verification Team)

 To run the Environment:
 - navigate to tb/sim